San Onofre & Nuclear Energy Oversight

 One of Rep. Levin’s top priorities is increasing oversight and accountability at the decommissioning San Onofre Nuclear Generating Station (SONGS), and moving the spent nuclear fuel out of the region as quickly and safely as possible.

 One of Rep. Levin’s first actions as a Member of Congress was to launch a task force made up of local stakeholders and experts to address the safety challenges at SONGS and formulate policy recommendations to address the hazardous waste.
 The task force is led by former Nuclear Regulatory Commission (NRC) Chairman Gregory Jaczko and Rear Admiral Leendert “Len” Hering Sr., USN (Ret).
+To read the task force's report, click here.

 The SONGS site faces unique and precarious challenges, with millions of people living nearby, active fault lines running through the region, and rising sea levels.
 Rep. Levin introduced the Spent Fuel Prioritization Act to prioritize the removal of spent nuclear fuel from decommissioned nuclear sites in areas with large populations and high seismic hazard.
 With over nine million people living within 50 miles of SONGS, and Southern California experiencing some of the greatest seismic hazard in the country, the bill would make San Onofre one of the highest priority sites in the nation for spent nuclear fuel removal.
 He has also advocated to fund the consolidated interim storage program at the Department of Energy and cosponsored the STORE Nuclear Fuel Act of 2019, directing the Secretary of Energy to create a program for the interim storage of radioactive waste and spent nuclear fuel.